-GNU's fundraising, management, and general expenses are supported by GPC, its affiliate.
-GNU recognized \$2,168,175 and \$1,235,000 that accounted for approximately 20% and 16% of total revenue and other income during the years ended December 31, 2022 and 2021, respectively, which has been recorded in revenue and other income within the accompanying statements of activities.
+GNU's fundraising, management, and general expenses are supported by Good Neighbors Global Partnership Center (GPC), its affiliate.
+GNU recognized \$868,509 and \$2,168,175 which accounted for approximately 9% and 20% of total revenue and other income during the years ended December 31, 2023 and 2022, respectively.
+Support from affiliates was included in revenue and other income within accompanying statements of activities.
+GIK received in advance of incurring the related expenses is reported as deferred revenue.
+As of December 31, 2023 and 2022, deferred revenue related to GIK support from GPC were \$291,534 and \$0, respectively.